Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 az keyvault set-policy --name "<MyKeyVaultName>" --object-id "<PrincipalId>" --secret-permissions get
 ```

-## Publish the web application to Azure
+## Set up the web application in Azure

 To publish this web application to Azure, we need to create an Azure App Service, Azure Web App, and create a Deployment User.